Categories of AISC Certification

 Standard for Bridge and Highway Metal Component Manufacturers (CPT)

-This category is modeled on the Building Category but describes certification requirements for facilities that manufacture and supply specific components, composed primarily of metal to bridge and highway construction projects.
+This program is modeled on the Building Category but describes certification requirements for facilities that manufacture and supply specific components, composed primarily of metal to bridge and highway construction projects.
 Certification is appropriate for manufacturers of components that include bracing not designed for primary loads (diaphragms, cross frames and lateral bracing); camera, light, sign and signal support structures; bridge rail; stairs; walkways; grid decks; drains; scuppers; expansion joints; bearings; ballast plates; and mechanical movable bridge equipment.

 Sophisticated Paint Endorsement